json-api/json-api/_format/1.1/index.md

 <a href="#document-links-link" id="document-links-link"></a>
 Within this object, a link **MUST** be represented as either:

-* a string containing the link's URL.
+* a string containing the link's URI.
 * <a id="document-links-link-object"></a>an object ("link object") which can contain the following members:
-  * `href`: a string containing the link's URL.
+  * `href`: a string containing the link's URI.
   * `meta`: a meta object containing non-standard meta-information about the link.